HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we introduced \textbf{H}ybrid-\textbf{A}utoregressive \textbf{IN}ference Tr\textbf{AN}sducers (HAINAN), a novel approach that aims to bridge the gap between autoregressive and non-autoregressive methods in speech recognition.
 By implementing a simple stochastic masking technique during training, we've developed a model that offers flexibility in its inference strategy.
-Our experiments across multiple languages demonstrate promising results: \begin{itemize}[wide, labelwidth=!, labelindent=3pt, leftmargin=11pt] \item In AR mode, HAINAN achieves improved performance to TDT and RNN-T models. \item In NAR mode, HAINAN achieves significantly improved performance to CTC models. \item We propose a semi-autoregressive (SAR) mode, a new approach to balancing speed and accuracy. \end{itemize}
+Our experiments across multiple languages demonstrate promising results: \begin{itemize}[wide, labelwidth=!, labelindent=3pt, leftmargin=11pt] \item In AR mode, HAINAN achieves on-par performance with TDT and RNN-T models. \item In NAR mode, HAINAN achieves significantly improved performance to CTC models. \item We propose a semi-autoregressive (SAR) mode, a new approach to balancing speed and accuracy. \item We also propose a simplified Viterbi decoding method to further improve model accuracy. \end{itemize}

 There are several future research directions, including applying our method to other speech and language-related tasks including speech translation, spoken language understanding, and speech synthesis, etc. We plan to investigate more flexible model architectures further to bridge the gaps between AR and NAR models.
 Furthermore, we plan to further improve the semi-autoregressive algorithm for better speed-accuracy balancing.